cul/ac-ac4-hyrax/README.md

 4. Run `bundle install`
    - Note: I recommend creating a separate gemset for this project.

+5. Run `rake db:migrate`

-5. Start redis and leave running in background
+6. Start redis and leave running in background
   ```
   redis-server
   ```

-5. Start rails application
+7. Start rails application
    ```
    rails hydra:server
    ```

-6. The administrator is currently set up to be admin@example.com.
+8. The administrator is currently set up to be admin@example.com.
 Create an account with that email in order to get admin privileges.